-Jönköping is situated in the north of Småland and, as well as Huskvarna, on the south coastline of Lake Vättern.
-Jönköping has 85,000 inhabitants although it certainly feels that there is more than that.
-Driving in the city was not as straightforward as driving in other Swedish cities – we got lost more than once.
+Jönköping is situated on the southern coastline of Lake Vättern in the north of Småland.
+Jönköping has 93,000 inhabitants (including neighbouring Huskvarna).
+However, it feels that there are more than that.
+Driving in Jönköping was not as straightforward as driving in other Swedish cities – we got lost more than once.

 There is no doubt, though, that Jönköping is doing well.
 There are numerous new, modern buildings in the heart of the city.
 Outside the city centre, huge logistics centres have been developed, probably due to the proximity of the E4, Jönköping Airport and Gothenburg Landvetter Airport.